 “WHAT THE FUCK!”
 I screamed to absolutely no one.
 The dog didn’t flinch.

 Annoyed, my mind clicked over to my own romantic entanglements.
 It’s become somewhat of a COVID co-curricular in our flat-house to Hinge-binge or online-date.
-Some needed variation to the day that’s become a stress-release to sprinkle attention over different tabs and different names throughout the day.
+Some needed variation to the day that’s become a stress-release.

 Dating in the initial stages makes ambiguity of those we chat with appear light.
 Even sexy.
 We don’t mind that they don’t tell us everything about them.
 We aren’t suspicious but rather intrigued.